cortexrd/Knack-Toolkit-Library/README.md

 2. Create an account role named "Bulk Edit" and assign it diligently to very trusty and liable users.
 3. For each applicable table, enable Inline editing and be sure to disable all the fields that should be protected against unintended modifications.

-These field types are supported: all text fields, connected fields, date time picker, Yes/No, multiple choices: radio buttons and checkboxes.
+These field types are supported: all text fields, connected fields, date time picker, Yes/No, multiple choices: single selection, radio buttons and checkboxes.

 Usage: In the table, select all the checkboxes for the records to be modified.
 Then click on any cell to edit its value (inline).
 After submitting the change, a prompt will ask you if the value should also apply to all selected records.
 Click yes to apply to all.
 A confirmation message will pop up after completion.